NaiyarMalik/RepX/README.md

 ## Planned Features

-- Automatic rep detection
+- Automatic rep detection and counting
-- Live rep count
 - Small, portable form factor
 - Battery powered
 - Designed to attach to a hand gripper